 The UALR College of Social Sciences and Communication applies theory and research to drive social change and inspire human expression, reflection, and interconnection.
-The CSSC Alumni Mentoring Program (AMP) was designed to foster meaningful relationships between alumni mentors and senior student mentees that will help mentees better navigate their career path.
+The CSSC Alumni Mentoring Program (AMP) was designed to foster meaningful relationships between alumni mentors and student mentees that will help students better navigate their career path.
 Mentors are CSSC alumni who are passionate about helping students develop skills for the workplace and expand their professional networks.
 The program also offers an important opportunity for alumni mentors to engage with the CSSC community and experience a rewarding relationship with a mentee who is eager to learn from them.

 Through the wonders of technology, we invite alumni from around the world to be part of the Program.

 How will it Work?